Skip to main content

 Research shows that foods can play a substantial role in arthritis.

 Arthritis is a group of diseases that cause painful and swollen joints.
 Arthritis is one of the most common health conditions in the United States, affecting approximately one in four adults.
-Osteoarthritis typically develops gradually and can cause pain and stiffness.
+Osteoarthritis (OA) is a degenerative disease that typically develops gradually and can cause pain and stiffness.
 Rheumatoid arthritis (RA) is more aggressive and occurs when the body attacks the joints.
 RA causes painful, inflamed joints and can result in permanent damage.
 Certain genes also make some people more likely to develop RA.

-Which foods can help?
-A low-fat vegan diet, without calorie restrictions, improves joint pain in patients with rheumatoid arthritis, according to a study conducted by researchers at the Physicians Committee and published in the American Journal of Lifestyle Medicine.
+In those with established RA, a plant-based diet is effective at reducing RA symptoms.
+A low-fat vegan diet, without calorie restrictions, improves joint pain in patients with rheumatoid arthritis, according to a study conducted by researchers at the Physicians Committee and published in the American Journal of Lifestyle Medicine.9

-Another randomized clinical trial that looked at the effects of a low-fat plant-based diet on people with moderate-to-severe RA found that after just four weeks on the diet, participants experienced significant improvements in morning stiffness, RA pain, joint tenderness, and joint swelling.
+Another randomized clinical trial that looked at the effects of a low-fat plant-based diet on people with moderate to severe RA found that after just four weeks on the diet, participants experienced significant improvements in morning stiffness, RA pain, joint tenderness, and joint swelling.10

 People with osteoarthritis can also benefit from dietary changes.
-A 2015 study found that people eating a whole-food, plant-based diet significantly decreased their osteoarthritis pain—in just two weeks.
-By the end of the six-week study, they reported more energy and better physical functioning, too.
+A 2015 study found that people eating a whole food, plant-based diet significantly decreased their osteoarthritis pain—in just two weeks!18 By the end of the six-week study, they reported more energy and better physical functioning, too.
+More recently, a 16-week lifestyle program based on a whole food, plant-based diet, physical activity, and stress management was found to improve symptoms of metabolic syndrome-associated osteoarthritis, in the Plants for Joints randomized controlled trial.19 Participants experienced decreased pain and stiffness and improved physical function.

-1. Enjoy an abundance of foods from the pain-safe list.
+1. Enjoy an abundance of foods from the pain-safe list below.

 2. Avoid common triggers completely.